 By Marvin McFalls…..

-2019 is a landmark year for the French constructor Citroën as they are celebrating their 100th Anniversary.
+2019 is a landmark year for both the French constructor Citroën, and Henri Chapron as they are celebrating their 100th Anniversary.
 At the recent Rétromobile 2019, which took place at the Porte de Versailles, Paris, on February 6 – 10, there were two significant displays of Citroëns.
-The first consisting of thirty cars, was presented by L’Aventure a division of PSA dedicated to the preservation of Peugeot, Citroen, and DS models.
+The first consisting of thirty cars, was presented by L’Aventure a division of PSA dedicated to the preservation of Peugeot, Citroën, and DS models.
 The second exhibit was part of a private collection belonging to an unnamed

 In trying to research the owner for this article, I had virtually no success, other than the fact that the collection may or may not be based in the Netherlands.
 With the mystery still firmly surrounding the anonymous owner, I figured to focus the spotlight on the amazing collection he or she has amassed, and try to cover each unique model of Citroëns constructed by the coach builder Henri Chapron.

-Henri Chapron had established his coachworks company during the 1920s creating custom-car bodies for luxury French marques such as Delage, Delahaye and Talbot in his garage in Levallois Perret, a suburb northwest of Paris.
+Henri Chapron had established his coachworks company in December 1919, and went on to create custom-car bodies for luxury French marques such as Delage, Delahaye and Talbot in his factory in Levallois-Perret, a suburb northwest of Paris.
 Following the war, like most coach builders his business had significantly slowed by the 1950s.
-With the introduction of the D, Chapron contacted Citroën in hopes of working out an agreement to buy unfinished bodies to create convertibles.
-However, no arrangement could be made, so Chapron was forced to buy completed factory examples to convert.
+With the introduction of the Citroën D model, Chapron constructed a convertible version which he showed at the 1958 Paris Auto show.
+Citroën contacted Chapron in hope of working out an agreement to furnish him platforms to build a convertible model that Citroën would commercialize and an agreement was implemented in 1960.

 While the lines were not as clean as later versions, the most significant feature of these early models are the panoramic rear window of the Paris coupe.